Expensive assets justify their place on the Balance sheet by earning returns.

 What Are Assets?

-To accountants, an asset is an item of value the firm owns, which the firm acquires at a measurable cost and uses in its normal line of business to generate income.
+To accountants, an asset is an item of value the firm owns, which the firm acquires at a measurable cost, uses in its normal line of business to generate income, and carries on the balance sheet with a book value..

-- The methods a firm uses for acquiring, using, and disposing of assets, together, make up the practice known as life cycle management.
+• The methods a firm uses for acquiring, using, and disposing of assets, together, make up the practice of asset lifecycle management.

-- Analysts measure asset earning performance with financial metrics such as return on assets (ROA) and inventory turns.
+• Analysts measure asset earning performance with financial metrics such as return on assets (ROA), inventory turns, and asset turnover.
 Assets that are not performing well become candidates for disposal or replacement.

 Sections below further develop these points, all assuming the accountant's formal asset definition, above.
 Before moving to these points, however, it is worth noting briefly that business people sometimes say "assets" when they have in mind a much broader meaning.